Synonyms and other taxonomic changes

 Distinguished by the robust oval form, convex frons and scutellum, short rostrum, and coloration.
 (Johnston 1939)

-One of the most commonly collected mirids in oak-juniper woodlands of Central Texas (4)
+One of the most commonly collected mirids in oak-juniper woodlands of c.
+TX (4)

 Breeds abundantly on live oaks (Quercus virginiana

 , Quercus fusiformis

 Catkin mimic, populations spike during catkin season (4)

 Holotype: male, April 1, 1933, College Station, Texas (H. G. Johnston).